-The 'verbal prt-negative prt-V' order illustrated in (41) has gradually been replaced by the 'negative prt -V-(X)-verbal prt' order illustrated in (42), but the S-curve of this change still has not completely straightened; the old pattern survives in Modern Hungarian until and unless clauses, and can optionally be used in if clauses and imperatives, as well:
+The S-curve of the change from the 'verbal prt-negative prt-V' order illustrated in (41) to the 'negative prt -V-(X)-verbal prt' order illustrated in (42) still has not completely straightened; the old pattern survives in Modern Hungarian until and unless clauses, and can optionally be used in if clauses and imperatives as well:

-(43) Vártam, amíg meg nem érkezett.waited-I until PRT not arive-PAST.3SG"I was waiting until he arrived."
+(43) Vártam, amíg meg nem érkezett.

+waited-I until PRT not arive-PAST.3SG

+"I was waiting until he arrived."